What is a logbook loan?

 For the reason that the logbook loan is secured against your car, lenders know they can repossess your car if you can’t keep up with loan repayments.

-This could be why they’re more willing to lend to borrowers with lower credit scores who might be rejected by high street lenders.
+This could be why they’re more willing to lend to borrowers with poor credit scores who might be rejected by high street lenders.

-Although it might seem like a good thing that you could get a logbook loan with bad credit, this carries a lot of risk.
+Although it might seem like a good thing to take out a logbook loan with bad credit, this carries a lot of risk.
 If you can’t keep up with payments, you risk your credit score plummeting further and losing your car.

 What happens if I can’t make my repayments on a logbook loan?